daniellima338/Ways/README.md

 #### Navigation
 For the navbar I have used Boostrap to create a responsive navbar.
-I have implemented as well the hamburger icon for mobile devices to be more user-friendly.
-In order to navigate more easilty through the site, I have implemented to scroll spy option from bootstrap to let the user exactly know where they are located on the site.
-For this to work properly I have fixed the navbar on the top of the page.
+There is a Logo in the left side of the nav-bar that will always bring you back to the top.
+For the user to easily navigate through the site i have fixed each menu point to the place on the site it corresponds to and fixed the nav bar to the top.
+In this way the user can always just push the tab in the nav bar, when they wish to find something.

 #### Hero Image

 I have decided to implement a hero image which spreads over 100% width of the screen.
-In order to make the user curious about what follows next, I decided to set the height at 80vh so show a little peek of what comes next.
-The image responds well when viewing on desktop, tablet and mobile.
+The Hero image is a photo from a project of Ways, in this way showcasing the projects Ways stand for.
+The image will be responsive on desktop and tablet, also filling out 100% of the screen there.

 #### Welcome Section

-Here I used the grid from Bootstrap to create 3 colums on desktop view which turn into full width on mobile devices.
+Here I used the grid from Bootstrap to create 3 colums on desktop view.
+On mobile they change into 3 different sections, and on tablet one of them will be hidden.

-#### Tree Houses Section
+#### About us Section

-Here I also worked with the grid which was a bit more challenging.
-I implement 4 pictures who show all next to each other on desktop.
-On Tablet I have decided to hide 1 picture and on mobile I decided to hide 2 of the pictures and only show them after the introduction text of the tree houses.
-In order to accomplish this, I used display: none and display: block when creating the columns.

-For the price section, I have a used a responsive pricing model instead of the normal table in bootstrap.
-I have worked with icons here to really show the difference between the 3 pricing models.

-Under the pricing model I have inserted a button which opens a modal with the current promotions.
+(missing)

-#### Gallery
+#### Meet the team

-For the gallery I have created a class which contains all the settings for position, size and height.
+For this section i have used the bootstrap grid to make 5 columns that will all host one team member. in each section there will be a picture and a title of the person.
 Every image also got an ID where I added the background-image and in some cases I overwrote the position to be more appealing.
-I decided to not go with my original design like written in my wireframes as I had the feeling the images looked nicer having a full width on mobile instead 50%.

 #### Testimonials

-Here I also worked with the grid from bootstrap and as well some icons to make the section more visually appealing.
+Here I also worked with the grid from bootstrap, creating 3 columns where there will each be a picture and a quote.
-Under the testimonials I have added the links to social media using icons which opens in a separate tab in the browers.
-This to make the website more user friendly.
+In a future update there will be a link to the blog the testimonial is from.

 #### Contact
-At the contact section I have provided contact and location details on the left.
-On the right I implemented a form which they can fill in if they would like to get in contact with the owners.
+At the contact there will be a form to reach out to us at the organisation, if anyone has any questions.
-Below the form there is a submit button which also triggers a modal to open up which gives feedback to the user that the form has been successfully submitted.
+Below the form there is a submit button, which also triggers a modal to open up which gives feedback to the user that the form has been successfully submitted.

+#### Footer
+In the footer there will be a link back to the top of the page.
+Furthermore there will be links to all the social accounts of the organisation.

 <a></a>
 ### **Features to be implemented**